Jarribasc/hello-world/README.md

 I have to learn
 Looks strange for me
 I don´t know exactly for what is this
-I canb change a lot of thigs
+I can´t change a lot of thigs